laerciom1/Splitz/README.md

 I made it with the best experience for me in mind, I'll add some gifs here in the future (:

 ### Next steps:
-- [ ] Expense Editor - Undo delete/edit
 - [ ] Category Editor - Delete/Edit/Reorder Category
+- [ ] Expenses Export - Integration with GSheets - select export sheet
+- [ ] Integration with SettleUp

 ### Refactors